symfony/symfony-docs/workflow/usage.rst

     * ``workflow.[workflow name].guard.[transition name]``

 ``workflow.leave``
-    The object is about to leave a place.
+    The subject is about to leave a place.

     The three events being dispatched are: